thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

     history that needs to be carefully inspected and managed before purchase and use.
- 3. An agent may go to every website on the Internet and share a secret with them like a Bearer from  {{!RFC6750}}.
+ 3. An agent may go to every website on the Internet and share a secret with them like a Bearer from  {{OAUTH-BEARER}}.
 This is impractical to scale for any agent beyond select partnerships, and insecure, as key rotation is challenging and becomes less secure as the consumers scale.